natebrennand/cpp_collections/TUTORIAL.md

 // [(0,0.0,'e'), (1,1.0,'f'), (2,2.0,'g')]
 ```

-`zipWith()` generalizes the functionality provided by `zip()` by allowing us to pass any function to be applied to members of the zipped lists.
+`zipWith()` generalizes the functionality provided by `zip()` by allowing us to pass any function to be applied to the members of the zipped lists.
-Here we zip two Collections together, *with* a lambda that adds the members of the Collections.
+Here we zip two Collections together, *with* a lambda function that adds the members of the Collections together.

 ```cpp
 auto a = range(3);